DebasishStutt/QWICTask/README.md

 4. For the case where Automaton-LG never reaches the $, I have considered 100 steps of Automaton-LG's movement before it says "LOOP".

+5. A linked list stores the steps taken.
+If $ is reached within a number of 99 steps then the sequence is displyed or else LOOP is displayed.